reflexcameras/reflexcamera/usermanual.md

 #### WiFi receive mode - additional connections

 The camera can be connected to a normal WiFI connection at home or in an office.
 Due to complications with IP addresses this method is not included in this guide.
-If you need to use this feature please contact me at sam@reflexcameras.co.uk and I can supply more information.
+If you need to use this feature please contact us using the <a href="/index.html#contact">contact</a> form on our webpage and we can supply more information.

 # Product FAQs